 * Unwillingness to review past mistakes in light of history and use those to do better next time

-Seth concludes by stating, "If I wanted to hobble an organization or even a country, I'd wish these twelve traits on them..."
+Seth concluded by stating "If I wanted to hobble an organization or even a country, I'd wish these twelve traits on them..."

-"Hobble" is an interesting choice of words...for I believe that these 12 traits are evident in the way the traditional timeshare sales and marketing machine operates.
-Re-read the list with your mindset on a timeshare sales presentation, regardless if you are a consumer or a timeshare salesperson.
+"Hobble" is an interesting choice of words for I believe that these 12 traits are evident in the way the traditional timeshare sales and marketing machine operates.
+Re-red the list with your mindset on a timeshare sales presentation, regardless if you are a consumer or a timeshare salesperson.